suak7/esr_signal_classifier/README.md

 </ul>

 <h3>Generate Dataset</h3>
-python data_generation.py # This will generate signals.npy and labels.npy containing 300 samples per class by default.
+<p>This will generate signals.npy and labels.npy containing 300 samples per class by default.</p>
+python data_generation.py

 <h3>Load Dataset and Create Train/Test Sets</h3>
-python dataset.py # This script converts the signals and labels into PyTorch tensors and splits them into training and test datasets using DataLoader.
+<p>This script converts the signals and labels into PyTorch tensors and splits them into training and test datasets using DataLoader.</p>
+python dataset.py

 <h2>Usage</h2>
-Once the dataset is ready, you can train a PyTorch model (like a simple 1D CNN or fully connected network) to classify the signals.
+<p>Once the dataset is ready, you can train a PyTorch model (like a simple 1D CNN or fully connected network) to classify the signals.</p>

-Example workflow:<br>
 1. Generate dataset (data_generation.py)
 2. Load dataset and create DataLoaders (dataset.py)
 3. Build and train your model (model.py)